 The Boston Semester™ at Eastern Nazarene College (Quincy, MA) is a study abroad program that brings students together from around the nation to take advantage of the history and culture of the Boston area.
 Students will receive a hands-on learning experience that includes sailing, hiking, kayaking, and strolling, as well as studying in archives, museums, and classrooms on the Eastern Nazarene College (ENC) campus.
 Students will take three courses on Boston’s material and intellectual history, U.S. History, and New England literature.
 All courses are available for transfer, as per students’ home institutional policies.
-Students can enroll in either the four-week May-term or the four month Fall Semester.
 Space is limited.

 Where and with whom will I live?

 Students will live in the men’s and women’s dormitories on the ENC campus with fellow Boston Semester™ and ENC students.
 All campus amenities, including the cafeteria, chapel, library, and gym will be open to Boston Semester students who are encouraged to develop relationships with each other, ENC students, and faculty.
 The campus is located in the town of Quincy, located approximately 9 miles south of Boston which can be easily accessed by the Red Line of the MBTA (